shreyashankar19/physical-computing-final/README.md

 *Date:* December 13, 2017

-## Project: Theymiscira
+## Project: Themyscira

 This project is a womens safety wearable device, designed to offer women protection while they are out for a run by themselves.
 The device works as an armband that mimics an armband one would use to hold a phone or water bottle while out for a run.
 This device operates in a simple manner, by sending a text message to a pre-registered phone number if a force is detected on the armband.
+The name Themyscira comes from the origins of Wonder Woman.
+The island itself was governed under Aphrodite's Law, which stated that "Under penalty of death, no Man may set foot on Themyscira."
+Under this law, the women of the island prospered as skilled artisans and warriors.

 ### Detailed Project Description